 Not all Shih Tzu dogs have such a thick coat.
-There is a wide variation in thickness and texture in the Shih Tzu Breed prized Champion Shih Tzu having the thickest coats.
+There is a wide variation in thickness and texture in the Shih Tzu Breed, with prized Champion Shih Tzu having the thickest coats.

 Many Prapso owners will call them the “No-Groom Shih Tzu” because of the ease in keeping them looking great.